Gas Price Breakdown: Prices expected to keep Memorial Day weekend travelers closer to home

 CAPITAL REGION, N.Y.
-(News10)-Gas prices are at an all-time high.
+(NEWS10) — Gas prices are at an all-time high.
 And it’s happening right as we head into the Memorial Day weekend.
-News10 looked into how much it will cost you to fill up and stay filled up for a round trip visit to 3 popular destinations.
+NEWS10 looked into how much it will cost you to fill up and stay filled up for a round trip visit to three popular destinations.

 We factored in the average distance and gas prices in filling up a 15-gallon gas tank for a vehicle that gets 25 miles per gallon.
 With that in mind, round trip from Albany to New York City will cost you $147.90.
 Albany to Washington D.C. will cost you $218.25.
 Filling up your tank for a round trip visit from Albany to Lake George will cost you $73.05.
 You should have about a half tank left over, so you can go on a few excursions while you are there.